bostrot/telegram-support-bot/README.md

 Make sure you add the new settings strings to your config.yaml file.
 Check the config-sample.yaml for all configs.
 Here are some of the new settings that you should add when migrating:

-    parse_mode: 'MarkdownV2' # DO NOT CHANGE!
+    parse_mode: 'Markdown' # DO NOT CHANGE!
     autoreply: (see config-sample.yaml for an example)

 The config-sample.yaml settings now all use markdown instead of HTML so you have to adjust that. e.g. instead of <br/> line break use \n instead.
 For a full list check the telegram bot API docs.

 Upgrade to the new version. e.g. by pulling the main branch from GitHub or using the docker image bostrot/telegram-support-bot:4.0.0.